How to Make an Envelope

 Why would I want to make one when I can just buy one?

 Because normal envelopes are boring and handmade ones are awesome.
-When you make your own envelope, you can you can make it in whatever color or pattern you want.
+When you make your own envelope, you can make it in whatever color or pattern you want.
 You could use Christmas paper to make a Christmas-patterned one for a Christmas card, for instance.

 I made the red envelope on this page for my friend's baby's "moon party", which is a Chinese celebration for when a baby turns one month old.
 It's traditional to give a gift of money in red envelope.
 I didn't have any red ones, but I did have some red paper, so knowing how to make an envelope was really handy :-)